rangle/angular-training-slides/slides/src/content/routing.md

 export const routing: ModuleWithProviders = RouterModule.forChild(routes);
 ```

 Our `LazyComponent` has now been setup for lazy loading.
 If we start the app, we will see that the `LazyComponent` does not get loaded right away.
 It only gets loaded the first time, when we navigate to the `lazy` route.
+If we navigate back and forth now between an eager loaded and lazy loaded module, we will see that both components are cached now.

 [View Example](https://plnkr.co/edit/vpCqRHDAj7V6mlN1AknN?p=preview)